 To enter this programme, you must have a Bachelor degree in a health or social practice discipline with a grade average of B or better, and have a minimum of two years full time (or equivalent) of graduate experience in a health or social practice sector demonstrated in a professional portfolio.
-For more information and full entry criteria visit www.wintec.ac.nz/ courses/enhance/pages/index.aspx or to contact us.
+For more information and full entry criteria visit www.wintec.ac.nz/ pghealth or contact us.